The History of Center Park

 Merchants proposed a compromise.
 They were willing to reduce the sidewalk widths from 12 to 9 feet to create a center third lane for making left turns, while retaining diagonal parking.

-The matter remained at a standstill until May 1937, when the new bridge opened.
 The flood of through traffic the first two weekends convinced merchants they had no choice but to surrender to the motoring hordes of the Redwood Empire, converting Main Street to four narrow lanes and parallel parking.15

 Main Street looking south from Washington Street, 1950 (photo Petaluma Historical Library & Museum)